andrey3kirsanov/hotel-management-booking/README.md

 Booking-microservice stores information about booked rooms.
 Customers UI will use endpoints of this service to book rooms.

-Also this microservice imports information about hotels, hotels-facilities, rooms, rooms-facilities.
+Also this microservice stores information about hotels, hotels-facilities, rooms, rooms-facilities.

 Booking-microservice exports information about hotels and booked rooms to hotel-management-control and hotel-management-finance microservices.